Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra

-Since the heading $\Or$ is acyclic and we deleted all singleton hyperedges, there exists at least one source $s\in I$ with $\delta(\Or)_s=0$.
-From \cref{eq:conOr} it follows that $\delta(\Or_j^*)_s=0$ for all $j=1,\dots, \ell$.
-So, for the node $s$ all the headings are identical.
-We proceed by first deleting the source $s$ in all hyperedges, then deleting all hyperedges $e$ with cardinality $\lvert e\rvert=1$, and adjusting the entries in $\delta(\Or)$, $\delta(\Or^*_1),\dots,\delta(\Or_l^*)$.
-After finitely many iterations (the node set $I$ is finite) we get $\delta(\Or)_i=\delta(\Or_j^*)_i$ for every node $i\in I$ and all $j=1,\dots,\ell$ and the in-degree vector $\delta(\Or)$ of the acyclic heading $\Or$ cannot be written as a convex combination, that is, $\delta(\Or)$ is a vertex. \end{proof} \begin{rem} The statement in \cref{prop:hgPconv} is also implicitly contained in \cite[Theorem~$2.18.$]{Benedetti2019}.
-Benedetti, Bergeron, and Machacek define orientations in a different and more general manner.
-Their definition includes the one presented here as special cases.
-Theorem~2.18 in \cite{Benedetti2019} gives an involved combinatorial characterization for all faces of the hypergraphic polytope derived by using a Hopf monoid structure for hypergraphs (different from that of \cite{AA17}). \end{rem} A \demph{coloring of a hypergraph} $h=(I,E)$ with $m$ colors is a map $c\colon I\to [m]$ that asigns a color $c(i)\in[m]$ to every node $i\in I$.
+A \demph{coloring of a hypergraph} $h=(I,E)$ with $m$ colors is a map $c\colon I\to [m]$ that assigns a color $c(i)\in[m]$ to every node $i\in I$.
 A node $i\in e\in E$ is called a \demph{maximal node} in the hyperedge~$e$ for the coloring $c$ if the color $c(i)$ is maximal among the colors in the hyperedge $e$, that is $c(i)=\max_{j\in e}c(j)$.